 Mass Cultural Council is dedicated to making its events and services inclusive and accessible to all.
-Our ADA Coordinator and Contact for Accommodations is Charles G. Baldwin, who can be reached at 617-858-2739.
+Our contact for accommodations is Christian Kelly, who can be reached at 617-858-2709.

 As a matter of practice, Mass Cultural Council provides live captioning when hosting virtual events with 50 or more registered attendees, and proactively requests the services of American Sign Language (ASL) interpreters when hosting virtual events with 100 or more registered attendees.

-To ensure accommodation requests are met, please make your request at least three weeks before any online or in-person event or grant deadline.
+To ensure accommodation requests are met, please make your request at least two weeks before any online or in-person event or grant deadline.
 Some examples of accommodations include, but are not limited to:

 Mass Cultural Council’s goal is to respond to suggestions for improvement in a responsive, interactive, and informal manner to provide the highest level of service to all our constituents.
 We welcome and appreciate your feedback.
-You may provide feedback by contacting Mass Cultural Council staff, or using Mass Cultural Council’s Access Feedback Form. or contact Charles G. Baldwin.
+You may provide feedback by contacting Mass Cultural Council staff, or using Mass Cultural Council’s Access Feedback Form or contact Christian Kelly.

 Mass Cultural Council is dedicated to making its events and services that it provides inclusive and accessible to all.
 If you have any questions or would like to discuss the situation before filing a grievance, contact Mass Cultural Council staff.